 How to care for a Dieffenbachia

-If you've ever taken care of plants that have wild patterns on its leaves or stems, you'll know that these plants often require a bit more attention than plants that have plain looking leaves.
+If you've ever taken care of plants that have wild patterns on their leaves or stems, you'll know that these plants often require a bit more attention than plants that have plain-looking leaves.
 However, this is not always the case.
-The Dieffenbachia is a plant that requires very little attention and actually thrives when you forget to water it for a few days.
-It's quite a forgiving plant, which makes it great for the beginning plant owners.
-It will also tell you very quickly when it's not happy, so you can adjust your plant care in time, before serious harm can be done.
+Dieffenbachia is a plant that requires very little attention and thrives when you forget to water it for a few days.
+It's quite a forgiving plant, which makes it great for beginning plant owners.
+It will also tell you very quickly when it's not happy, so you can adjust your plant care in time before serious harm can be done.

 As this is quite an easy plant to take care of, we'll only need to go over a few steps to find out how to take care of your plant: